QUESTIONS? EMAIL OR CALL (800) 311-6646

 We appreciate your interest in our foods and hope that we have answered your questions.
 We too are consumers and understand how important it is to be educated about what we feed our pets.

 Young Again always prefers animal proteins over plant proteins since our cats are carnivores.
 It is true that sometimes when a cat consumes small creatures that they will ingest plant proteins from the creature’s last meal.
-However they also consume the enzymes that the creature uses to break down and digest those plant proteins and those enzymes continue to work while in the cat’s body.
-Your cat may or may not have the best enzyme to break down a plant protein but the creature always does.
-Corn, for example, is 8% protein, rice is 7% protein and potato is 8% protein: when a company uses any of these the diet automatically contains plant protein.
+However, they also consume the enzymes that the creature uses to break down and digest those plant proteins and those enzymes continue to work while in the cat’s body.
+Your cat may or may not have the best enzyme to break down a plant protein, but the creature always does.
+Corn, for example, is 8% protein, rice 7% protein and potato 8% protein: when a company uses any of these the diet automatically contains plant protein.

 Chicken meal will generally have both meat and bone; with or without organ meat.
 It is bought by the pet food company as a meal and is delivered to your pet as a meal.
 Bone is beneficial because it contains calcium and a host of other minerals necessary to grow new bone.

 Bone is a natural source of these important minerals and bone is generally more digestible than calcium carbonate and other minerals that are mined from the earth.
-Of course some meals are excessively high in minerals and need to be diluted by other proteins so that total mineral content is maintained at appropriate levels.
+Of course, some meals are excessively high in minerals and need to be diluted by other proteins so that total mineral content is maintained at appropriate levels.
 The average growing cat requires 1.0% calcium and if your food has more than 1.3% calcium then you may want to question the overall quality of the formulation.
 Excess minerals may lead to future urinary tract issues.
 Organ meat is always good and is the first meat eaten and or preferred by almost all animals.

 What is meant by the "meal" in a pet food ingredient listing and how does it compare to "meat"?

 When the first ingredient is meat, it can mean very little since meat is at least 75% water.
 This means that if a diet listed itself as 25% meat, it would really only be 6% meat on a dry matter basis, which is exactly what you get when you dehydrate chicken into meal.
-You think you are buying a high protein diet, but in reality, the food is only 6% meat protein.
+You think you are buying a high protein diet, but the food is only 6% meat protein.

 What is the difference between "by-products" and "meals"?